JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ![the hospital](screen_module_the_hospital.gif)

-- Attention to use "||" to separate the module caption title.
+- Note the use of "||" to separate the module caption title.
-- The thin module in position grid5.
+- This is the thin module in position grid5.
-- Leave active module title display
+- Leave module title display enabled

 For setting the module items, follow the picture: